A Statement of Values For Guiding Our Future

 Putting the Charter Into Action

 In February, 2016, The Duluth Climbers Coalition was awarded a Northland Foundation grant to partner with Valley Youth Center, an after-school and summer programming provider, to develop a 6-month pilot climbing program for kids in West Duluth.
-In 2016/2017, the DCC used a Duluth Parks Fund Grant to broaden climbing opportunities for underserved youth.
-In 2017/2018 the DCC provided outdoor climbing for Youth Outdoors-Duluth’s Adventure Series.
-The DCC’s annual summer climbing event, Flock to the Rock, is a family and kid friendly opportunity for outdoor rock climbing (all gear and instruction provided free of charge).
-As part of our yearly, mid-winter Duluth Ice & Mixed Fest, the DCC offers free ice climbing clinics for middle school and high school-age kids.
+From 2016 to 2019, the DCC has used a Duluth Parks Fund Grant and other funding to further this program, train volunteers to increase our capacity for youth programming, and broaden climbing opportunities for underserved youth.
+In addition, the DCC has facilitated outdoor climbing for Youth Outdoors-Duluth’s Adventure Series.
+The DCC’s summer climbing event, Flock to the Rock, is an annual family and kid friendly opportunity for outdoor rock climbing (all gear and instruction is provided free of charge).
+And as part of our yearly, mid-winter Duluth Ice & Mixed Fest, the DCC offers free ice climbing clinics for middle school and high school-age kids.